TRPeskett/yeast_segtrack_pipeline/README.md

 finds the traps just as well (all of them, peak match 0.96, and on the 364 frame movie one more than the manual template found), but it does not centre on the trap as accurately - about 10 px out on the example device - and the trap crops are then off centre too.
-On the 25 frame example that costs mother traces: a median of 13 frames against 18 for the hand-cropped template.
-Centring on the structure's centre of mass, on where the cells sit, and on the structure's bounding box were all tried and were all worse; the code records why.

 ### The trap centre (-tx / -ty) :
 The box that decides which cells count as trapped is measured from the movie: the